-Detection of Tweets Where Birthdays are Revealed to Other People
+Detection of Japanese and English Tweets

-Yasuhiko Watanabe, Naohiro Miyagi, Kenji Yasuda, Ryo Nishimura, and Yoshihiro Okada
+Where Birthdays are Revealed to Other People

-Ryukoku University
+Yasuhiko Watanabe, Naohiro Miyagi, Kenji Yasuda, Norimasa Mukai, Ryo Nishimura, and Yoshihiro Okada Ryukoku University

-Seta, Otsu, Shiga, Japan Email: watanabe@rins.ryukoku.ac.jp, t120499@mail.ryukoku.ac.jp, t130522@mail.ryukoku.ac.jp,
+Seta, Otsu, Shiga, Japan

-$r_nishimura@afc.ryukoku.ac.jp, okada@rins.ryukoku.ac.jp$
+Email: watanabe@rins.ryukoku.ac.jp, t120499@mail.ryukoku.ac.jp, t130522@mail.ryukoku.ac.jp, t130514@mail.ryukoku.ac.jp, r_nishimura@afc.ryukoku.ac.jp, okada@rins.ryukoku.ac.jp

 Abstract-These days, many people use a social networking service (SNS).
-When we use SNSs, we carefully protect the privacy of personal information: name, age, gender, address, birthday, etc. However, we often reveal birthdays on SNS, not only ours but also of others.
+When we use SNSs, we carefully protect the privacy of personal information: name, age, gender, address, telephone number, birthday, etc. However, we often reveal birthdays on SNS, not only ours but also of others.
 Birthday information can threaten our privacy and security when combined with other personal information.
-In this study, we investigated tweets where birthdays were revealed to other people.
-We collected 1,000 Japanese tweets including word "tanjyobi (birthday)" and found about 30% of them were tweets where birthdays were revealed to other people.
-Furthermore, 70% of tweets where birthdays were revealed to other people were ones where receivers' birthdays were revealed.
-We obtained 87% accuracy when we applied support vector machine (SVM) machine learning techniques to classify tweets including word "tanjyobi (birthday)" into ones revealing birthdays of senders, receivers, and others.
-However, the recall rate of tweets where senders' birthdays were revealed was only 20%.
+In this study, we investigated Japanese and English tweets where birthdays were revealed to other people, including unwanted audiences.
+We collected 1,000 Japanese tweets and 1,000 English tweets including word "birthday" and found about 30% of the collected Japanese tweets and 70% of the English tweets were tweets revealing someone's birthdays to other people.
+Furthermore, about 70% of Japanese tweets and 90% of English tweets revealing someone's birthdays to other people were ones where receivers' birthdays were revealed.
+We obtained 88% accuracy when we applied support vector machine (SVM) machine learning techniques to classify Japanese and English tweets including word "birthday" into ones revealing birthdays of senders, receivers, and others.
+However, the recall rate of Japanese and English tweets revealing senders' birthdays were only 17% and 30%, respectively.